 WADDINGTON SHIELD and YORKSHIRE TROPHY

 1. The Waddington Shield is the major county teams-of-four competition.
-The winners will represent the YCBA in the EBU Pachabo Cup competition (inter-county teams of four championship).
-The entry fee to the Pachabo Cup will be paid by the YCBA plus a contribution towards other expenses.
-To be eligible to play in the Waddington Shield, Dual Members must have Yorkshire as their primary county of allegiance.
+Subject to EBU rules on eligibility of individual players, the winners (or, if the winners decline the invitation, the runners-up) will represent the YCBA in the EBU Pachabo Cup competition (inter-county teams of four championship).
+The entry fee to the Pachabo Cup will be paid by the YCBA plus a contribution towards other expenses..

-2. All players must be YCBA members at the time of entry or registration as provided in rule 6.
+2. All players must be EBU members at the time of entry or registration as provided in rule 6.

 4. The competition will be knockout throughout.
 Teams which lose in round one or, in the case of those teams getting a bye, lose in round two, may enter, at no extra charge, a knockout competition for the Yorkshire Trophy.
 Teams not wishing to enter the Yorkshire Trophy should state their intention on the entry form.

 5. Teams may enter the Yorkshire Trophy direct for a reduced entry fee.
 All players so entering must be below the rank of National Master and must not have played in the Waddington Shield in the same season.
 Entries for the Yorkshire Trophy must reach the Tournament Secretary by 31 January.